Divorce - Portugal

 Marriage annulment may not be invoked in any terms, either judicial or non-judicial, until it is recognised by a judgment in an action brought specifically for this purpose.

-This action is brought in the Family and Children's Court by submitting an initial application which, in the form of pleadings, identifies the parties, describes the relevant facts and concludes with a request.
+This action is brought in the family and minors division by submitting an initial application which, in the form of pleadings, identifies the parties, describes the relevant facts and concludes with a request.

 The legal entitlement to bring such action varies depending on the grounds of the claim (please see the answer to question 8).